cessen/tenthash/docs/design_rationale.md

 The above sections have broadly covered the rationale behind TentHash's design, with a focus on TentHash's quality.
 This section answers other questions that people might have.

+### Q. Does TentHash pass the SMHasher test suite?

+Yes, trivially.
+Including all power-of-two truncations down to 32 bits, the smallest SMHasher will test.
+But with one qualification: TentHash isn't seedable, so it of course doesn't pass the seeding tests (e.g. the Perlin Noise test).
+However, if you simply prepend the seed to the input data then TentHash passes the seeding tests as well.

+It's important to keep in mind that [passing SMHasher is insufficient evidence of quality for large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
+This entire document serves as much better evidence of quality than a passing score from SMHasher.
+(Although if TentHash did *not* pass SMHasher that would indeed be extremely strong evidence that it *wasn't* high quality.)

 ### Q. Why is TentHash slower than some other non-cryptographic hashes?

 One reason is that TentHash is conservative in its design with respect to hash quality.
 Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
 Some of those concessions *may* be okay, but they also may negatively impact robustness against collisions.
-It's unfortunately not feasible to directly test that empirically at the digest sizes in question, so TentHash chooses not to take that risk, which makes it slower.
+It's unfortunately not feasible to directly test that empirically at the digest sizes in question, so TentHash chooses not to take that risk, which is one thing that makes it slower.

 Another factor is TentHash's choice to be simple and easily portable.
 Many hashes are designed to maximally exploit SIMD processing, and others use special AES or CRC hardware instructions.
 This is a fine design choice, and certainly helps them be fast on modern hardware.
 But it's at the expense of complexity and/or easy portability.